-- 2.8.6.01 ASA recognizes that child safety is important.
-However, ASA opposes the Department of Labor's proposing changes that limit the types of work minors could perform in agriculture. - 2.8.6.02 ASA supports the process of streamlining the H2A work visa program. - 2.8.6.03 ASA recognizes farm safety is an important issue.
+- B-225.
+ASA recognizes that child safety is important.
+However, ASA opposes the Department of Labor proposing changes that limit the types of work minors could perform in agriculture. - B-226.
+ASA supports the process of streamlining the H2A work visa program. - B-227.
+ASA recognizes farm safety is an important issue.

 However, ASA opposes attempts by the Department of Labor to expand the jurisdiction of the Occupational Health and Safety Authority to include farms with less than 10 employees.
-(2014)
+(2014) - B-228.
+ASA supports an H2C Guest Worker Program.
+(2018)

-III.
-TRADE POLICY, FOREIGN MARKET DEVELOPMENT, AND FOOD SECURITY
+TITLE C - TRADE POLICY, FOREIGN MARKET DEVELOPMENT AND FOOD SECURITY